madetech/ydtd-frontend/README.md

 ## License

-Copyright © 2012-2014 Made by Made Ltd. It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE][license] file.
+Copyright © 2012-2014 Made Tech Ltd. It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE][license] file.

 [made]: http://www.madetech.co.uk?ref=github&repo=ydtd_frontend